WalkerTexas-coder/Instructor-Lectures/unit_5_postgres_rails/intro_psql_queries.md

  - we don't eat the recipe book
  - we create as much food as we want using the recipe

-What we don with the code that our classes makes is where databases come in?
+What we do with the code that our classes makes is where databases come in?

 Can we set up a class that represents something that is complicated in a simplified way?

   What about a learn student?
   Lets create a quick sheets document where we create some rows and collect some data about our learn students

-   first names | cohorts
+   first names | cohort code | year
    _______________________________
-    Austin     | Bravo 2020
+    Austin     | Bravo       | 2020
-    Charlean   | Delta 2021
+    Charlean   | Delta       | 2021
-    Student    | bravo 2022
+    Student    | Bravo       | 2022
-    Student    | bravo 2022
+    Student    | Bravo       | 2022

 This is the same representation as if I had written the code in ruby